Language spoken most often at home of person

 Language spoken most often at home refers to the language the person speaks most often at home at the time of data collection.
 A person can report more than one language as 'spoken most often at home' if the languages are spoken equally often.

 For a person who lives alone, the language spoken most often at home is the language in which they feel most comfortable.
 For a child who has not yet learned to speak, this is the language spoken most often to the child at home.
-Where more than one language is spoken to the child, the language spoken most often at home is the language spoken most often.
-If more than one language is spoken equally often to the child, then these languages are included here.
+Where two languages are spoken to the child, the language spoken most often at home is the language spoken most often.
+If both languages are used equally often, then both languages are included here.

 Person refers to an individual and is the unit of analysis for most social statistics programs.